alde-the-coder/VkGroupBot/README.md

 1. You need pip3 and python 3.4+ to be installed.
 2. Install vk_api (pip3 install vk_api).
 3. Open vgb.py and run it.
-Other things are all the same as in windows instruction.
+Other things are all the same as in windows instruction(№2).